Blog Archive

 Apples are the star attraction of a child's first grammar lesson and, apparently, at the top of the list for children's book authors.

-We have come across 10 amazing children's books about apples to accompany our new apple-themed activities.
+We have come across 10 amazing children's books about apples to accompany our new apple-themed activities this fall.

 We hope you enjoy them as much as we do!